Crypto20/Crypto20org/README.md

 A project due to its complexity might require multiple areas / introductions.
 For example a project might be an exchange, asset, smart coin, bond market, smart contracts, etc. In this scenario separate folders can be created to expand the initial introduction.

+### Announcements
+Once introductions are completed, annoucements (new version, technical improvements, etc) can be made as part the news section.